zscr/RaDeCC_Reader/Instructions.md

-#The program will also output the following files in .csv format:
+#The program will also output the following files in .csv format

 	- A table of detector efficiencies (detector_efficiency_dataframe.csv)
 	- A main table (.csv format) containing all metadata from logsheets as well as values for each level of the Garcia-Solsona corrections and uncertainty propagations, ending with dpm/1000L for both 223Ra and 224Ra as well as an estimation of 226Ra based on 222Rn ingrowth.
 All this is displayed for each read of each sample, ready for easy data-manipulation in Microsoft Excel.